cvent/workup/README.md

 ## Installation

-### As a gem

-    chef gem install workup --bindir /usr/local/bin

-### As a command
+### As a package

-#### UNIX, Linux and MacOS
+#### MacOS
-On UNIX, Linux and MacOS systems the install script is invoked with:
+On MacOS systems the install script is invoked with:

-    curl -L 'https://raw.githubusercontent.com/cvent/workup/master/bootstrap.sh' | sudo bash
+    curl -L 'https://raw.githubusercontent.com/cvent/workup/master/install.sh' | sudo bash

 #### Microsoft Windows
 On Microsoft Windows systems the install script is invoked using Windows